Name: Bharat Wankhade

 Goal of the project: Icchya has been active in advocating for the disabled in Nepal.
 She sees the need to empower single women with disabilities like herself.
 She wants to establish a safe space that offers psycho-social, legal and rehabilitative support mechanisms to single women with disabilities, to help them overcome discrimination and find their own voice in society.

-Goal of the project: Kabir’s dream is that his brother, and all persons with movement disabilities will not anymore stand outside of playgrounds because of stigmatization and inadequate sports facilities.
-His vision to create PlayAll – a platform for the physically-challenged in Bangladesh to engage in games and sports and to foster awareness and integration.
+Goal of the project: Kabir’s dream is that his brother, and all persons with intellectual disabilities and their siblings will not be sidelined at playgrounds because of stigmatization and inadequate sports facilities.
+Through his organisation, Oniruddah Bangladesh, Kabir's vision is to create a Bangladeshi society that thrives on solidarity and empathy towards people with disability and their family members.

 Name: Kerlinda War